BEST CARDS IN 1980 TOPPS BASEBALL

 Rookies outside of Henderson and Valenzuela that hold significant value include Dwight Evans’ #630 for Red Sox fans and Donruss holdouts.
 Darrell Porter’s #653 is a favorite of Kansas City collectors as well.
 Both can reach $500+ in top grades.

-Read also: BASEBALL CARDS IN NYC
+Read also: SELECT BASEBALL CARDS

 The 1980 Topps set also featured several soon-to-be-stars in their early career like Wade Boggs #479, Ozzie Smith #573, and Tony Gwynn #632.
 While not considered true rookies, finding these in high grades is still a challenge.
 They provide an opportunity to acquire future Hall of Famers for a reasonable cost compared to their flagship rookie cards.